 Roz Henfrey MBACP (Accred).

-Covid-19 will create many stories and these testaments are important for us now and for future generations.
+Over the course of our lives, we create many stories and these testaments are important for us now and for future generations.
 Writing can be a healing instrument for our inner voice.
 And that's why I wrote my first novel, 'The Most Terrifying Thing', about a grieving, autistic psychologist.
 I can help you to write your story and find answers and a sense of well being and accomplishment.

 Training, qualifications & experience